jranger615/T500xVORON/README.md

 #### Initial Startup
 1. SSH into your printer.
 The username is **mks**, and the password is **makerbase**.
 Install KAMP on your printer, located [here](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
 2. Access your printers web-ui.
-In the machine tab, delete ALL the config files.
+In the machine tab, delete ALL the follwing if present: filament.cfg, KAMP_Settings.cfg,macros.cfg, mainsail.cfg,moonraker.conf,printer.cfg,start.cfg,stealthburner_leds.cfg,temperature_led.cfg, and toolhead.cfg
-3. Download the Klipper Configurations folder from this Github ([here](https://github.com/Trist0ne/T500xVORON/tree/main/Klipper%20Configurations)), and upload them ALL to the printer's config section.
+3. Download the Klipper Configurations folder from this Github ([here](https://github.com/jranger615/T500xVORON/tree/main/configs)), and upload them ALL to the printer's config section.
 * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/258b8037-95a2-4bea-b8ea-d8ef3a9e6b04)
 3. Configure the annotated sections of **printer.cfg**, **toolboard.cfg**, and **u2c.cfg**.
 You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209, as well as configuring your sensorless homing (info below)
 4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (the error message will tell you what the configuration issue is).